Marko Grujic became Jürgen Klopp's first signing as Liverpool manager after sealing a move from Red Star Belgrade on January 6, 2016.

 Injury limited Grujic to just eight appearances during his first season on Merseyside as Liverpool secured a top-four finish in the Premier League.

-In January 2018, Grujic joined Championship side Cardiff City on loan until the end of the season and played a big part as Neil Warnock's side achieved promotion to the Premier League.
+In January 2018, he joined Championship side Cardiff City on loan until the end of the season and played a big role in helping Neil Warnock's side achieve promotion to the top flight.

-Grujic was then awarded a place in the Serbia squad for the 2018 World Cup finals and signed a new long-term contract with Liverpool in August 2018, before joining Bundesliga club Hertha BSC on a season-long loan deal.
+He signed a new long-term contract with Liverpool in August 2018 before joining Hertha BSC on a season-long loan deal.

 The Serbia international was highly regarded during his time in the Bundesliga, netting five goals in 23 appearances.